alphagov/govuk-developer-docs/source/manual/logging.html.md

 The logging machine keeps the logs at `/srv/log/year/month/date/server-name`

-## Logstream, logship and redis
+## Logstream, logship and Redis

 We have a defined type in our Puppet code which uses [logship](https://github.com/alphagov/tagalog/blob/master/tagalog/command/logship.py) to tail logfiles.

 The tailed logs are sent to `logs-redis` machines.
-The logging Elasticsearch cluster has a river to pull logs from redis.
+The logging Elasticsearch cluster has a river to pull logs from Redis.

 logship provides multiple shippers.
-We're using the redis shipper and the statsd shipper (for sending NGINX status codes to Graphite).
+We're using the Redis shipper and the statsd shipper (for sending NGINX status codes to Graphite).

 ## Logstash